coleifer/unqlite-python/docs/api.rst

             keys = [key for key, value in cursor]  # Cursor iterates from k2->k3 assert keys == ['k2', 'k3']

-    .. py:method:: close()
+    .. py:method:: reset()

-        Close and release the database cursor.
+        Reset the cursor, which also resets the pointer to the first record.

     .. py:method:: seek(key[, flags=UNQLITE_CURSOR_MATCH_EXACT])